getpatchwork/patchwork/docs/development/contributing.rst

 -------

 Patchwork includes a `tox`_ script to automate testing.
-This requires a functional database and some Python requirements like `tox`.
+This requires a functional database and some Python requirements like *tox*.
 Refer to :doc:`installation` for information on how to configure these.

-You may also need to install `tox`.
+You may also need to install *tox*.
 If so, do this now:

 .. code-block:: shell

-   $ sudo pip install tox
+   $ pip install --user tox

 .. tip::

-   If you're using Docker, you may not need to install `tox` locally.
+   If you're using Docker, you may not need to install *tox* locally.
 Instead, it will already be installed inside the container.
-For Docker, you can run `tox` like so:
+For Docker, you can run *tox* like so:

    .. code-block:: shell

-      $ docker-compose run web tox [ARGS...]
+      $ docker-compose run --rm web tox [ARGS...]

+   For more information, refer to :ref:`installation-docker`.

 Assuming these requirements are met, actually testing Patchwork is quite easy to do.
 To start, you can show the default targets like so: